Everything You Need to Know About Microvias in Printed Circuit Design

 There are a few different types of microvias.
 All microvias have two common characteristics:

-- Low aspect ratio: Contrary to through-hole vias in typical PCBs, microvias have small aspect ratio on the order of ~2:1.
+- Low aspect ratio: Contrary to through-hole vias in typical PCBs, microvias have small aspect ratio.
+The aspect ratio of these vias is preferably 0.75:1.
+Larger aspect ratios of 1:1, or even as high as 2:1, can be fabricated, but they bring reliability concerns.
 Because of this, they typically only span between a single layer.

 - Susceptible to fracture at the neck: High aspect ratio through-hole vias (~10:1) tend to be most susceptible to fracture near the middle of the via barrel.
 Due to the plating method used in microvias, copper curves inward to the barrel region and stress tends to concentrate there.
 As a result, microvias are most susceptible to fracture in the neck region under repeated thermal cycling, strong vibration, or mechanical shock.

 Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
-Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy, and plated over with copper (known as via-in-pad plated over, or VIPPO).
-The VIPPO copper configuration has advantages in that the pad is now solderable, making it a good choice for ~4 mil pitch BGAs.
+Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy or electrodeposited copper, and plated over with copper (this is the microvia analogue of via-in-pad plated over, or VIPPO, for standard via sizes).
+The in-pad configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.

 With these points in mind, here are the different types of microvias.